hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 **C﻿opy_folder.yml**: This is historically one of very first playbook we used and therefore a very important one.
 It performs the necessary actions to deploy, personnalize (by substituting ansible variables) the selected notebook to the appropriate student home folder.

-**C﻿ompile_scripts.yml**: Should you need to hide from the student a simple api call that is made on some private endpoint with non shareable data (credentials for instance), this playbook will make sure to compile it and create a executable file allowing it to happen.
+**c﻿ompile_scripts.yml**: Should you need to hide from the student a simple api call that is made on some private endpoint with non shareable data (credentials for instance), this playbook will make sure to compile it and create a executable file allowing it to happen.

-**D﻿istrib.yml**: This playbook retrieves the distribution name and version from the machine it is run on.
+**d﻿istrib.yml**: This playbook retrieves the distribution name and version from the machine it is run on.

-**Install_*.yml**: These playbooks take care of installing the necessary packages needed by the defined type (frontend, backend, api-db, base-system or even appliance)
+**install_*.yml**: These playbooks take care of installing the necessary packages needed by the defined type (frontend, backend, api-db, base-system or even appliance)

-**S﻿etup_*.yml**: There are several types of setup playbooks in this directory.
+**setup_*.ym**: There are several types of setup playbooks in this directory.

 * setup_WKSHP-*.yml: These playbooks are responsible for preparing a base appliance for a given workshop by adding and configuring the necessary packages or services related to the workshop.
 * s﻿etup_appliance.yml: this playbook is used to perform the base setup for a JupyterHub environment server or appliance.
 It includes setup_base_appliance.yml playbook.